12 Helpful Tips For Driving in Death Valley National Park

 Besides all the helpful information and tips for navigating the park available from the park service at nps.gov, I highly recommend picking up a guidebook about the park.
 Moon books have always been my go-to guidebooks for national parks and other destinations and this Death Valley National Park version highlighting hiking and scenic drives is a must for all visitors.

-I hope you enjoy your time visiting Death Valley National Park and find it to be as fascinating as I do.
-It’s a park that everyone should visit at least once but I suspect after one visit, it will leave you wanting more.
+With proper preparation and caution, I know you’ll enjoy your time visiting Death Valley National Park and find it as fascinating as I do.
+It’s one of those national park that everyone should visit at least once but I suspect after one visit, it will leave you wanting more.

 See you on the road!